bazelbuild/rules_python/BZLMOD_SUPPORT.md

 If you want to use the same toolchain as what WORKSPACE used, then manually register the builtin Bazel Python toolchain by doing `register_toolchains("@bazel_tools//tools/python:autodetecting_toolchain")`.

+Note that using this builtin Bazel toolchain is deprecated and unsupported.
+See the {obj}`runtime_env_toolchains` docs for a replacement that is marginally better supported.
 **IMPORTANT: this should only be done in a root module, and may interfere with the toolchains rules_python registers**.